canalplus/rx-player/docs/docs/api/hdr.md

-HDR (High Dynamic Range) is a video technology that improves the way light is represented by permitting to render brighter highlights, darker shadows and more details beetwen both ends.
+HDR (High Dynamic Range) is a video technology that improves the way light is represented by permitting to render brighter highlights, darker shadows and more details between both ends.
 Sometimes, it allows to reproduce richer colors than with the standard dynamic range.

 ## API